torsina/arenanet-webcomponents/README.md

 npm update arenanet-webcomponents
 ```

-To include something from this repository, add `arenanet-webcomponents` as a dependency and from your js, include like so:
+To use as a dependency from your js, include like so:

 ```js
 import exampleComponent from "arenanet-webcomponents/js/example-component.js";